genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 Additionally, register your own design system called **ui-training** and a new component `<ui-training-text-field>` whose font colour is blue.
 Use this component in the order screen.

 :::tip
-Remember, we have already provided you a folder with the main components (**client\web\src\ui-training-design-system**), so you need to select the required ones and customize them.
+Remember, we have already provided you a folder with the main components (**client\web\src\ui-training-design-system**), so you need to select the required ones and customise them.

 To register your own design system name, you have to edit the file **client\web\src\ui-training-design-system\provide-design-system.ts** and then change the attribute `provideDesignSystem.prefix`.
 Thus, the components will get the defined prefix to declare (e.g. *ui-training*-text-field, *ui-training*-button, and so on).

-Lastly, to keep the best practices and avoid conflicts, always open the system provider tag prior using the design system components like the example below.
+Lastly, to keep the best practices and avoid conflicts, always open the system provider tag before using the design system components like the example below.
 ```html {1,4}
 <ui-training-design-system-provider>
   <ui-training-text-field required :value=${sync(x=> x.quantity)}>Quantity</ui-training-text-field>